Rotstein007/Calculator/README.md

 - Start the a.out file with terminal
 - Finish

-If you wan't to cancle the programm just press ctrl+c
+If you want to cancle the programm just press ctrl+c